Peter Williams Jr.: Career

 Williams gradually became active in the Episcopal Church, attending afternoon services at Trinity Church in Lower Manhattan together with other free blacks.
 Beginning in 1803, he was tutored by Rev. John Henry Hobart, assistant minister at Trinity.
 As a young man, Williams began to establish himself as a leader.

 In 1808 he was chosen to give a speech on the first anniversary of the United States' abolition of the international slave trade; his talk was An Oration on the Abolition of the Slave Trade; Delivered in the African Church in the City of New-York, January 1, 1808.
-His speech was published as a pamphlet; it was one of the earliest publications by a black about abolition.
+His speech was published as a pamphlet; it was one of the earliest publications by a black person about abolition.

 In 1818, with the blessings of the prominent white Episcopal minister Rev. Thomas Lyell, Williams organized a black Episcopal congregation, which identified as St. Philip's African Church.
 The following year the congregation was recognized by the Episcopal Church; it was the second black Episcopal church to be founded in the US (the first was African Episcopal Church of St. Thomas, in Philadelphia).
 It was originally located in Lower Manhattan, where most of the black population was then concentrated.
 As blacks moved north, so did St. Philip's.
 Since the early 20th century it has been located in Harlem.